 Shrubs Planted Too Close Together

-This image shows these Yews planted too close together and dangerously close to the house, (when using a gas hedge trimmer on them in the future) and are also under the roof overhang limiting their rain water.
-Being so close to the house will also keep the soil extra dry with the warmth of the basement walls evaporating any moisture in the soil.
+This image shows these Yews planted too close together and dangerously close to the house. (when using a gas hedge trimmer on them in the future) They are also under the roof overhang limiting any rain water.
+Being so close to the house will also keep the soil extra dry with the warmth of the basement walls with the radiant heat evaporating any moisture in the soil.
 How will they ever flourish?

-(An update to the photo and this article, these yews all died 6 months after this photo was takes and had to be removed.
+An update to the photo and this article, these yews all died 6 months after this photo was taken and had to be removed.
 Another row planted at the same time elsewhere on the grounds flourished.

 When planting any type of tree or shrub consciously think about what it will look like in 5 years, then 10 years and beyond.
 Planting shrubs and perennials to close together is the one major mistake I see too often from many expensive landscaping projects.